KenYu910645/KenYu910645.github.io/_pages/about.md

 selected_papers: false # true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Ken Jia-Quan Yu currently works as a software engineer at MediaTek Inc., where his primary responsibility is maintaining and developing image warping drivers.
-Before joining MediaTek, Ken earned his master's degree from National Taiwan University in Communication Engineering Department, where he focusses on monocular 3D object detection and image segmentation.
-Prior to his Master's, Ken completed his undergraduate studies at National Taiwan University, majoring in Mechanical Engineering.
+Ken (Jia-Quan) Yu is a software engineer at MediaTek Inc., where he develops and maintains mobile phone camera drivers and integrates AI tools to improve software team efficiency in porting and debugging.
+He holds a master’s degree in Communication Engineering from National Taiwan University, where he specialized in monocular 3D object detection and image segmentation, and a bachelor’s degree in Mechanical Engineering from the same institution.

-Ken's main research interests lie in computer vision and robotics.
-He is particularly fascinated by how AI can enhance the understanding of 3D scene structures and revolutionize robot perception algorithms.
-He is also intrigued by image processing and image generation.
+With three years of software development experience, Ken has worked across semiconductor, robotics, and computer vision domains.
+He previously contributed to a robotics startup and led a multi-robot transportation system project at National Taiwan University before joining MediaTek.
+These roles strengthened his expertise in computer vision, embedded systems, and automation.

-Beyond his academic pursuits, Ken has two years of software development experience.
-He worked as a software engineer at a robotics startup for one year.
-Subsequently, he led a multi-robot transportation system project as a research assistant in National Taiwan University.
-These professional experiences have significantly honed his software development skills and fueled his passion for computer science.
+Ken’s core interests center on computer vision, robotics, and AI applications in real-world systems.
+He is particularly driven by building solutions that enhance efficiency, automate workflows, and bridge the gap between AI research and production-grade software.

-In his leisure time, Ken enjoys playing badminton and drums.
+Outside of work, Ken enjoys playing badminton, pickleball, and drums.